 What is anaphylaxis?

-In severe cases, a person will go into anaphylactic shock.
+In these cases, a person can go into anaphylactic shock.
 Blood pressure drops severely and swelling occurs in the bronchial tissues, causing symptoms of choking and loss of consciousness.
 If anaphylactic shock isn't treated immediately, it can be fatal.

 What are the symptoms of anaphylaxis?

-Anaphylaxis may begin with severe itching of the eyes or face and within minutes progress to more serious symptoms, including:
+Anaphylaxis may begin with severe itching of the eyes or face.
+Within minutes, it can move on to more serious symptoms, including:

-If you have symptoms of anaphylaxis, seek immediate medical attention, as the condition can quickly result in an increased heart rate, sudden weakness, a drop in blood pressure, shock, and ultimately unconsciousness and even death.
+If you have symptoms of anaphylaxis, get medical help immediately.
+The condition can quickly cause increased heart rate, sudden weakness, a drop in blood pressure, shock, and ultimately unconsciousness and even death.

 What are the most common causes of anaphylaxis?

-Some substances can cause reactions, called anaphylactoid reactions, that are similar to and just as serious as anaphylaxis, but do not involve IgE antibodies.
-Acetylsalicylic acid (aspirin), other nonsteroidal anti-inflammatory drugs, and intravenous radiocontrast dye given for CT scans are recognized causes of these reactions.
+Some substances can cause reactions, called anaphylactoid reactions, that are similar to and just as serious as anaphylaxis.
+Aspirin, other nonsteroidal anti-inflammatory drugs, and dye given for CT scans can cause these reactions.

 Pollens and other inhaled allergens (allergy-causing substances) rarely cause anaphylaxis.